sahilratnani/Xor-AthocDemo/README.md

 ## Overview
 This is the demo project created for AtHoc iOS team.
-The main intention for this project is to provide the idea on Coding Standards, MVVM architecture, Project Structure.
+The main intention for this project is to provide the idea on Coding Standards, MVVM architecture, Project Structure using simple registration form and welcome dashboard screen.

 ## Contents